Reported Missing (TV series)

 Reported Missing is a British documentary television series broadcast on BBC One (2017–present).
 The series follows various police departments and associated organisations in the United Kingdom, in search for missing people.
 Each episode follow one or more cases, from the first 999 call through to the conclusion.
 The first series was narrated by Ruth Wilson and the second and third series are narrated by Indira Varma.
 Reported Missing has eleven episodes over three series.
-Series 1 had three episodes, series 2 had four episodes and series 3 had five episodes, but the last episode was not aired.
+Series 1 had three episodes, series 2 had four episodes, series 3 had five episodes (though the last episode was not aired), and series 4 had four episodes.